Pay Your Taxes Online by Credit Card or Check or Print Your Tax Bill: Click Here

 Many residents have their taxes escrowed with their lending institution.
 The Tax Office updates bank codes prior to each billing cycle.
 It is the lending institution's responsibility to notify this office of any additions or deletions of accounts.
 Many banks contract with Tax Service Organizations (TSOs), which are agencies that service escrow accounts for the banks.
 These organizations provide us with a listing of their customers and their identifying account numbers.
 In the event that a resident received a bill that should have gone to the bank, it is still the responsibility of the bank to call for that bill.
 If the bill should have gone to the homeowner, but went to the bank, it is the homeowner's responsibility to know that taxes are due.
 Directions for obtaining a duplicate tax bill are below.
 The failure to mail a statement - or the failure of a property owner to receive a statement - will not affect the validity of the taxes or interest prescribed by law.
 (New York State Real Property Tax Law §922).

 If you did not receive a bill and believe you should have, please follow the directions below to obtain a duplicate bill.

 Directions for Obtaining Tax Bills from the Onondaga County Website:

 Tips for locating your property: Do not use a prefix or suffix for your street address.
 For example, if your address is 122 West Maple Street, only type Maple in the street name field.

 After you locate your property, click on the Tax Map Number.
-From here you can view/print your tax bill, payments and receipts.
+From there you can view/print your tax bill, previous payments, and receipts.
 If any taxes are currently due, the amount will be shown on this screen along with the ability to pay by echeck or credit card. **There is a service charge for Credit Cards and online check payments.